nbeaver/wanted-metadata-for-shell-commands/rationale.markdown

 <http://www.bing.com/search?q=mv+--+*+.[^.]*+..>

-It's also nice to be able to search through commands that aren't already in search engines, or search without an internet connection.
+(It moves all files in the current directory, including hidden files, to the parent directory, by the way.)

+Search engines have other drawbacks; they require an internet connection and don't have all the one might need commands.

 Here's an example of a one-liner with some useful metadata:

-command:
+* command:

-    ping -i 2 localhost | sed -u 's/.*/ping/' | espeak
+`ping -i 2 localhost | sed -u 's/.*/ping/' | espeak`

-long-flags:
+* command with long flags:

-    ping -i 2 localhost | sed --unbuffered 's/.*/ping/' | espeak
+`ping -i 2 localhost | sed --unbuffered 's/.*/ping/' | espeak`

+* description: generates voice that says "ping" every 2 seconds.

 * commands: ping, sed, espeak